gregjacobs/Autolinker.js/README.md

    place, and these are subject to change as the regular expression needs to change.
 Use  your own `Matcher` class instead if you would like to override this functionality, such as with the `phoneMatcherFactory` config.
+5. For loading in a browser, the file name has changed from `dist/Autolinker.js` and `dist/Autolinker.min.js` to `autolinker.umd.js` and `autolinker.umd.min.js`

 ## Upgrading from v0.x -> v1.x (Breaking Changes)